Sanglorian/orcus/Orcus Monsters - current.md

 > **One-Handed Choke** (standard, refresh 5, 6)
 > +19 vs AC; 3d8+12 damage, and the target is grappled.
 > **Rage** (standard, at-will)
-> The berserker shifts 4 squares and gains 10 temporary hit points.
+> The cruel lieutenant  shifts 4 squares and gains 10 temporary hit points.
 > †	**Menacing Lift** (standard and move, at-will)
 > +17 vs AC (must be grappling the target); 3d8+12 damage and the target is dazed and takes persistent 5 damage (save ends both).